Skip to main content

 console.log(book.tags.contains(tag)); // true

-Although this propagation works also for M:N inverse side, we should always use owning side to manipulate the collection.
+Although this propagation works also for M:N inverse side, you should always use owning side to manipulate the collection.

 Same applies for Collection.remove().